Healthy Homes Assessment Maoribank

 Insulation Maoribank

-Ceiling and underfloor insulation is a requirement for all rent homes since 1 July 2019.
-Property managers and landlords should make sure that the insulation meets standards that are in line with the latest standard.
-In certain situations, the an existing insulation on the ceiling or in the subfloor space may require to be replaced or replaced.
+Ceiling and underfloor insulation is a requirement on all rental homes as of July 1st, 2019.
+All landlords and property managers should make sure that the insulation meets this new standard.
+In certain situations, the existing ceiling insulation or insulation in the sub floor space may require to be filled with or replaced.

-A house that is well-insulated can help control condensation and reduce the chances of mould and dampness as well as making an easier task to the house to hold warmth.
+A well-insulated property can reduce condensation and lessen the likelihood of dampness and mould, and will also make an easier task to the household to hold warmth.

-The "R" signifies thermal resistance, and is a gauge of how well the insulation withstands heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" refers to thermal resistance, and is a gauge of how well insulation is able to resist heat flow.
+The more high the R-value, more effective the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3